 - Meredith Whittaker

-Future of Signal
+Future Of Signal

-Acton mentioned in an interview that Signal does not have affiliate marketers, advertisements, tracking mechanisms, and no collection of user metadata, hence it means that the application cannot read the messages or keep a log of what the users speak about.
+Acton mentioned in an interview that Signal does not have affiliate marketers, advertisements, tracking mechanism and no collection of user metadata, hence it means that the application cannot read the messages or keep a log of what the users speak about.

 As we all know what Elon Musk’s tweets can do to products that he has mentioned on the microblogging site, celebrities shifting to Signal may increase the appeal of the messaging application.

-There are also some concerns among people about such an application being used to organize terrorist attacks and riots.
+There are also some concerns among people about such an application being used to organise terrorist attacks and riots.
 Since it is difficult to trace the people and what they speak in such groups remains private, Intelligence agencies may have some issues with it and may even think about banning its use in their countries.
 China, which has a record of not taking too kindly to foreign apps, has banned Signal in its country.

 Signal may find it very tough to operate if the donations and funding become scarce, they might need to find some innovative ways to tap into the market.
 There are in-app purchases that can change the way that Signal earns without making it “pay-to-use”.

-Signal has a long way to go and although the road has been quite tough, Signal has stood strong on its commitment to offering privacy and data security to its users.
+Signal has a long way to go and although the road has been quite tough, Signal has stood strong on its commitment to offer privacy and data security to its users.
 If this is interpreted as a security risk or not, time will tell.